franko/gsl-shell/doc/user-manual/general.rst

 Overview
 --------

-.. function:: import(name)

-   Load the given module by making its functions directly available in the global namespace.
-This function should be used only from the interactive shell.

 .. function:: use(name)

-   This function have the same effect of the :func:`import` but its scope is limited to the Lua script that call the :func:`use` function.
-This is a convenient method to make functions directly available without polluting the global namespace of the other functions.
+   Makes the functions defined in the module "name" accessible in the global namespace.
+   If the function :func:`use` is used in a separate file its effect is limited to the file itself and the function that it calls.
+   When the function is used from the interactive shell the global environment is affected.